InteropEvents/add-ins-workshop/setup/setup.md

     ![Sideload the Add-in](images/sideload.png)

-1. Once you see Proseware Tasks in the command bar, open the add-in and sign in:
+1. Once you see Proseware Tasks in the command bar, open the add-in and sign in.

     ![Proseware Tasks command button](images/prosewaretasks.png)